 Centre for Communication Governance is a research centre within National Law University, Delhi, and is the first of its kind in India.
 Over the course of two years, CCG has established itself as a leading, credible organization for research in the field of information law and policy.

 The Centre routinely works with a range of international academic institutions and policy organizations.
 These include the Berkman Center at Harvard University, the Programme in Comparative Media Law and Policy at the University of Oxford, the Center for Internet and Society at Stanford University, Hans Bredow Institute at the University of Hamburg, Access Now, Freedom House and the Global Network of Interdisciplinary Internet & Society Research Centers.
 We engage regularly with government ministries such as the Ministry of Communications & IT, Ministry of External Affairs and the Ministry of Law & Justice and work actively to provide the executive and judiciary with useful in the course of their decision making on issues relating to civil liberties and technology.

 The CCG internship programme is designed to build competence and raise the quality of discourse in research and policy around issues concerning civil liberties online and cybersecurity.

 Internship output is intended to catalyze effective, research-led policy making and informed public debate around issues in civil liberties and technology and Internet governance.
-The internship can be with any of these three teams:
+The internship can be with either of these two teams: